 The Health and Counseling Center is located in the TARC (N. E. Tarble Athletic and Recreation Center), between the dance studio and fitness center.

 The Health and Counseling Center is open 8:30 a.m.-4 p.m.
-Monday through Friday when classes are in session, though hours may change as our team makes adjustments to meet the needs of the campus community.
+Monday through Friday, though hours may change as our team makes adjustments to meet the needs of the campus community.

 In-person health services and teletherapy appointments are now available, and students must call ahead to schedule an appointment.
-In-person counseling and walk-in health appointments will not be available in spring 2021.
+In-person counseling and walk-in health appointments are not available at this time.

 Contact Erin Schabel at 262-551-5710 or firstname.lastname@example.org with any questions regarding referrals, insurance, and new student immunization records.